citalopram (Oral route)Pronunciation

 Uses For citalopram

-Citalopram is used to treat mental depression.
+Citalopram is used to treat depression.
 It belongs to a group of medicines known as selective serotonin reuptake inhibitors (SSRIs).
-These medicines are thought to work by increasing the activity of the chemical serotonin in the brain.
+These medicines are thought to work by increasing the activity of a chemical called serotonin in the brain.

 citalopram is available only with your doctor's prescription.

 Before Using citalopram

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For citalopram, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to citalopram or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies have not been performed on the relationship of age to the effects of citalopram in the pediatric population.
 Safety and efficacy have not been established.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of citalopram in the elderly.
 However, elderly patients are more likely to have hyponatremia (low sodium in the blood), which may require caution and an adjustment in the dose for patients receiving citalopram.